vkbsb/TowerJumpers/README.txt

 HOW TO PLAY:
-press space to jump to the upper level of the tower.
+press space key or press mouse button to jump to the upper level of the tower.
 Since the character auto runs it can change direction only when it hits a wall.
 Try to go as high as possible.